Pro5765/Online-HTML-Editor/README.md

 3. Save your work using the Save as HTML, Save as CSS, or Save as JavaScript buttons.
 4. Use the moon icon in the header to toggle between light and dark mode.

-Demo
-[Link to the live demo]

 Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+Contributions are welcome! if you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Acknowledgments
-CodeMirror for providing a powerful text editor interface.
+1. CodeMirror, which provides a powerful text editor interface.
-SweetAlert2 for the beautiful alert popups.
+2. SweetAlert2 for the beautiful alert popups.
-Bootstrap for the responsive design framework.
+3. Bootstrap for the responsive design framework.
-FontAwesome for the icons.
+4. FontAwesome for the icons.

 © 2024 Online HTML Editor.
-Created by Ark.
+Created by Ark, aka Pro5765.
 All Rights Reserved.